Reports & Templates

 What should an SEO audit report include?

-A professional SEO audit report should include an executive summary with an overall health score, technical SEO findings (crawl errors, indexation issues, site speed), on-page analysis (title tags, meta descriptions, headings, content gaps), a link audit (broken links, internal linking gaps, toxic backlinks), Core Web Vitals data, structured data validation results, and a prioritised action plan ranked by SEO impact.
+A professional SEO audit report should include an executive summary with an overall health score, technical SEO findings (crawl errors, indexation issues, Core Web Vitals, structured data), on-page analysis (title tags, meta descriptions, headings), content quality findings, a backlink overview, AI-visibility checks (whether AI crawlers can access and cite your content), and a prioritized action plan ranked by impact and effort.
+CrawlRaven's 7-Section Audit Report Structure covers exactly these areas, in that order.

 How do you write an SEO audit report?

-Start with the executive summary — lead with the overall health score and the three to five most critical issues, written in plain language for stakeholders.
-Then present each category (technical, on-page, performance, links, structured data) with specific findings, evidence, and recommended fixes.
-Close with a prioritised action plan that groups issues by impact and estimated effort.
+Start with the executive summary: lead with the overall health score and the three to five most critical issues, written in plain language for stakeholders.
+Then present each category (technical, on-page, content, backlinks, AI visibility) with specific findings, evidence, and recommended fixes.
+Close with a prioritized action plan that groups issues by impact and estimated effort.
 CrawlRaven generates this structure automatically.

 What is a good SEO health score?